noelforte/eleventy-plugin-vento/readme.md

 <p>The title of my page is: "{{ title |> italicize }}"</p>
 ```

-See https://vento.js.org/configuration/#filters for more details
+See https://vento.js.org/configuration/#filters for more information about filters and how they work.